michal-bakshi/backend_cs_recipes/README.md

 ### 4. Web API (`Webapi` project)

-* **Controllers:** Acts as the entry point for HTTP requests.
-It routes requests to the appropriate services and returns HTTP responses.
+* **Controllers:** Acts as the entry point for HTTPS requests.
+It routes requests to the appropriate services and returns HTTPS responses.
 Examples: `RecipeController.cs`, `UersController.cs`.
 * **Dependency Injection (DI):** Configured in `Program.cs` to manage the lifetime of services and repositories.

 ---